-Budget Highlights for the Fiscal Year Ended June 30, 2018
+Budget Highlights for the Fiscal Year Ended June 30, 2024

-The budgeted amounts available for appropriation in the general funds are approximately \$2.18 million, which is an increase of approximately \$5,000 from fiscal year 2017.
-The change is based on minimal changes in student population and related FEFP funding.
+The budgeted amounts available for appropriation in the general funds are approximately \$2.6 million, which is an increase of approximately \$115,000 from fiscal year 2023.

-Budgeted expenditures in the general fund are approximately \$2.18 million, an increase of approximately \$8,000.
-The change is primarily due administrative and consulting fees.
+Budgeted expenditures in the general fund are approximately \$2.4 million, an increase of approximately \$105,000 from actual fiscal year 2023.

-If the budgeted amounts are realized, the School's general fund balance is expected to increase for the fiscal year ending June 30, 2018.
+If the budgeted amounts are realized, the School's general fund balance is expected to increase for the fiscal year ending June 30, 2023.